circle2jt/ymlr/README.md

       name: Scene name
       path: https://.../another.yaml    # path can be URL or local path
       password:                         # password to decode when the file is encrypted
+      varsFiles: [.env1, .env2]         # Load env file to variable
       scope: local                      # Value in [local, share].
 Default is local
-                                        # - Global vars is always share, but scene vars is
-                                        #   - local: Variables in the scene only apply in the scene
+                                        # - local: The changing value in the scene will NOT be effected to variable in parent scene
-                                        #   - share: Variabes in the scene will be updated to all of scene
+                                        # - share: The changing value in the scene will be effected to variable in parent scene
+                                        # Note: Global variables are always updated
       vars:                             # They will only overrides "vars" in the scene
         foo: scene bar                  # First is lowercase is vars in scenes
         Foo: Global bar                 # First is uppercase is global vars which is used in the program